EleutherAI/gpt-neox/README.md

 Concerns when running for a long time or in detached mode include
  - You will have to terminate the container manually when you are no longer using it
  - If you want processes to continue running when your shell session ends, you will need to background them.
- - If you then want logging, you will have to make sure to pipe logs to disk, set up wandb, or set up Comet logging.
+ - If you then want logging, you will have to make sure to pipe logs to disk, and set up wandb and/or Comet logging.

 If you prefer to run the prebuilt container image from dockerhub, you can run the docker compose commands with ```-f docker-compose-dockerhub.yml``` instead, e.g.,